jfmengels/blog/content/blog/elm-review-v2/index.md

 Today I am very excited to release `elm-review` 2.0.0 and to share its new features!

-tl;dr: Here is the list of the features:
+tl;dr: Here is the list of the introduced features:

 #### New review capabilities!

-- Full project review!
+- Project rules!
 - Reporting errors for `elm.json`
 - Reading the dependencies' `docs.json` file
 - Visiting the README.md file
-- Visiting the comments and documentations
+- Visiting the comments and documentation
+- Adding helpers

 #### Easier to use!

+- Much faster, and with a watch mode
 - Configuring exceptions
-- Much faster, and with a watch mode
 - A `fix-all` flag
 - Better default folder structure
 - Tests included by default